FORTLOC Monaco Tour - The glamour of the principality of Monaco

 Moneghetti District

 The Moneghetti District's narrow streets will give you a different experience of the French Riviera.
-Also known as Les Moneghetti or Little Monaco, this part of the principality is home to many native Monegasques.
-Situated in the northern part of Monaco, the streets have steep inclines, so be ready for a workout while you explore the neighborhood.
+Also known as Les Moneghetti or Little Monaco, this part of the city-state is home to many native Monegasques.
+Situated in the northern part of Monaco, the streets have steep hills, so be ready for a workout while you explore the neighborhood.

 Le Jardin Japonais